Skip to content

 Tom Stolle still remembers the frustration he felt years ago when he read a report that highlighted peoples views — and apparent lack of understanding — of those with disabilities.

-“Over 25% of participants in this survey said they were either unsure or disagreed with the statement that people with disabilities were created in the image of God,” shared Stolle, chairman of the Disability Ministry Task Force, during his report Tuesday (Feb.
-17) to the SBC Executive Committee in Nashville.
-“It’s tragic.
+“Over 25% of participants in this survey said they were either unsure or disagreed with the statement that people with disabilities were created in the image of God,” shared Stolle, who chairs a new Disability Ministry Task Force for the SBC.
+Reporting to SBC Executive Committee members Feb.
+17, he said, “It’s tragic.
 It’s shocking. … We’re all created in the image of God.”

 For more stories at your doorstep, subscribe to The Baptist Paper.